Questions? Request Information

 Students who submit official transcripts indicating that they have earned a Bachelor’s degree or higher in Business, Business Administration, Accounting, Finance, or Economics or have successfully completed undergraduate coursework in Accounting or Finance with a grade of “C” or higher, or graduate coursework in Accounting or Finance with a grade of “B” or higher will be exempt from the requirement to take BUS 591 Financial Accounting & Analysis.

-Students who have successfully completed undergraduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “C” or higher or graduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “B” or higher will be exempt from the requirement to take MAT 540 Statistical Concepts for Research.
+Students who have successfully completed undergraduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “C” or higher or graduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “B” or higher will be exempt from the requirement to take AIS 620 Statistics and Data Sciences for Business Leaders.
 Students are responsible for notifying the University if they believe they have met these requirements through previous college coursework during the application process and are responsible for submitting official transcripts for verification.

-Students who waive MAT 540, and BUS 591 are required to take 30 total program credits in order to meet graduation requirements.
+Students who waive AIS 620, and BUS 591 are required to take 30 total program credits in order to meet graduation requirements.

 Students entering the MSTM program will have a bachelor’s degree from an approved accredited institution.
 It is strongly preferred that the undergraduate degree be in a science, technology, or engineering discipline.
 Applicants with a bachelor’s degree in other disciplines may request a waiver from the Dean of the Forbes School of Business and Technology® by providing satisfactory evidence that documents prior practical work experience equivalent to the knowledge found in a preferred program.